sh1mc/dev-othello/readme.md

-# dev-othello kernel module for Linux
+# dev-othello Linux kernel module

 ## How to build
 1. Set your environment variable as following: